arekavandi/arekavandi.github.io/_pages/cv.md

 ======
 * B.S. in Electrical and Electronic Engineering, KN Toosi University of Technology, 2013
 * M.S. in Digital Electronic, Amirkabir University of Technology (Tehran Polytechnic), 2016
-* Ph.D in Electrical and Electronic Engineering, The University of Melbourne, 2021
+* Ph.D. in Electrical and Electronic Engineering, The University of Melbourne, 2021

 For more Info. check my LinkedIn account: ([Link](https://www.linkedin.com/in/aref-miri-rekavandi-41820698/))